Behind the scenes, a small team, Board and lots of volunteers make our work possible.

 Kara is Tiny Changes’ CEO.

-The Chief Executive is responsible for planning, financing and directing the charity’s work.
+The Chief Executive is responsible for planning and directing the charity’s work and managing the operations team of staff and consultants.

 Click here to find our more about Kara’s role and the young people who inspire her.

-Find out more about how Kara worked with the Hutchisons and friends to build Tiny Changes, and her current work on her Instagram @karahartley
+Find out more about how Kara worked with the Hutchisons and friends to build Tiny Changes, and her current work on her Instagram @kara.olayinka

 Tom Johnson, Community and Events Coordinator